F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/qos_scheduler.rst

 .. code-block:: console

-   ./qos_sched -c c6 -n 4 -- --pfc "3,2,2,6,7" --pfc "1,0,2,6,7" --cfg ./profile.cfg
+   ./qos_sched -l 1,2,6,7 -n 4 -- --pfc "3,2,2,6,7" --pfc "1,0,2,6,7" --cfg ./profile.cfg

 Note that independent cores for the packet flow configurations for each of the RX, WT and TX thread are also supported, providing flexibility to balance the work.

-The EAL coremask is constrained to contain the default mastercore 1 and the RX, WT and TX cores only.
+The EAL coremask/corelist is constrained to contain the default mastercore 1 and the RX, WT and TX cores only.

 Explanation
 -----------